Location

 The .configu file allows you to save ConfigSchema paths as friendly names, which can be later used as values for the --schema flag in all the commands.

-To define a custom script, add a new key-value pair to the schemas section of the .configu file, where the key represents the friendly name, and the value is the schema absoulte or relative path.
+To define a custom script, add a new key-value pair to the schemas section of the .configu file, where the key represents the friendly name, and the value is the schema absolute or relative path.

 scripts